ViniMacacari/dbolt/README.md

 # DBOLT DATABASE MANAGER

 DBOLT Database Manager is a powerful, free, and open-source tool designed to simplify database management.
-Initially supporting SAP HANA and PostgreSQL, DBOLT provides a user-friendly interface and essential features for developers and database administrators.
+DBOLT provides a user-friendly interface and essential features for developers and database administrators.

 ## ⚡ Key Features
 - Simplified database management.